luanpotter/shattered-wilds/docs/arcane.md

 #### Rock Smash [Special Attack]

-The Caster conjures a medium-sized (20L) boulder of weak rock above the target, within 1m, which can resist with an Evasiveness Check to avoid being hit by the falling debris, which causes 1[[Resource_Vitality_Point | VP]] of damage.
+The Caster conjures a medium-sized (20L) boulder of weak rock above the target, within 1m, which can resist with an Evasiveness Check to avoid being hit by the falling debris, which causes 1[[Vitality_Point | VP]] of damage.
 **Minimal Augmentation**: -3 [Volume: 20L]

 #### Conjure Debris

 The caster creates loose weak rocks, pebbles and/or gravel over 1 Hex, causing it to count as Difficult Terrain.
-The debris can be cleared gradually with 4 [[Resource_Action_Point | AP]] worth of actions.
+The debris can be cleared gradually with 4 [[Action_Point | AP]] worth of actions.
 **Minimal Augmentation**: -3 [Volume: 20L]

 #### Poison Cloud [Special Attack]

 The Caster conjures a 1m radius cloud of Noxious Gas in a Hex within 1m of them.
 The Hex _can_ be occupied by other creatures or objects, as the gas will be created around them.
 As the gas disperses, it lose its potency after 3 rounds.
 Creating more gas on the same space will just dislodge the excess poison around.
-**Noxious Gas**: A purple-ish toxic gas sometimes found in the Wilds; every creature at the end of turn must make a Resilience Check (DC 15 if passed through; DC 20 if they ended their turn within the cloud) or suffer 1[[Resource_Vitality_Point | VP]] of poison damage.
+**Noxious Gas**: A purple-ish toxic gas sometimes found in the Wilds; every creature at the end of turn must make a Resilience Check (DC 15 if passed through; DC 20 if they ended their turn within the cloud) or suffer 1[[Vitality_Point | VP]] of poison damage.
 If an incapacitated creature fails their check, they start to stack a Poisoned (1) Consequence.
 **Requirements**: Caster must be familiar with Noxious Gas, having experienced it first hand at least once or studied it extensively.
 **Minimal Augmentation**: -8 [Material: Noxious Gas] **Area Augmentation**: +4 for each additional contiguous Hex of area.